Just a heads up!

 Hello

 People fill the streets when someone famous comes to town, whether it’s a red carpet for a movie star or an open-top bus parade for a cup-winning football team.
-The banners aren’t often waving on the arrival of a religious person (unless it’s the Pope on tour) but that’s where Day 21 begins.
-Crowds jostle, the noise is deafening as Jesus rolls up in a stretch limo… er, sorry… make that a donkey!
+But the banners aren’t often waving on the arrival of a religious person but that’s where Day 21 begins.
+Crowds jostle, the noise is deafening as Jesus rolls up in a stretched limo… er, sorry… make that a donkey!

 Read